dauswectus/pkduke/misc/pkDuke3D_README.txt

 Legal:

+"Build Engine & Tools" Copyright (c) 1993-1997 Ken Silverman Ken Silverman's official web site: "http://www.advsys.net/ken" See the included license file "BUILDLIC.TXT" for license info.

-pkDuke3D Modifications are Copyright (C) 2014-2016 Alex "pogokeen" Dawson
+pkDuke3D Modifications are Copyright (C) 2014-2017 Alex "pogokeen" Dawson

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License